 by Tammy Taylor

-Then we decided that one day we’d like to have our own little place in the country.
-We contacted a real estate agent and found this piece of paradise in Northeast Texas and decided to call it our own.
-Even though the land payments were only a fraction of this amount, we started making those $1,000 payments to the mortgage company for the land and we paid it off in record time.
+We both dreamed of a day when we’d have our own little place in the country.
+Could it be possible??
+We contacted a real estate agent and found this piece of paradise in Northeast Texas.
+I fell in love with that old 1880’s Barn & he loved the lay of the land.
+We decided to call it our own.
+But we didn’t want to risk our financial security by using the nest egg we’d built up.
+So even though the land payments were only a fraction of our monthly CD amount, we started making those $1,000 payments to the mortgage company to pay for the land.
+We paid it off in record time yet it still didn’t come out of our monthly budget.
 Wow, that’s exhilarating.
 NOW WHAT?

+Are you longing for financial security?
+This is a more effortless way to build that nest egg.
 I urge you to try it in a way that works for your household.
 Maybe make a small monthly payment to yourself into a savings account each payday, just like any other bill.
 You won’t even have to take it from your current budget if you can free up a little budget money by skipping a night or two of eating out each month, eliminating ‘boredom shopping’ or saving money by buying groceries cheaper in bulk from Amazon.
-When that washing machine goes out, or the lawn mower dies the money will already be in the bank to pay for its repair or buy a new one.
-If you start small and build on it you won’t feel the pinch at all, and the feeling of freedom is priceless!
+When that washing machine goes out or the lawn mower dies, the money will already be in the bank to pay for its repair or buy a new one.
+If you start small and build on it you won’t feel the pinch at all.
+And the freedom of financial security is priceless!

 C’mon by & sit a spell!
 Come hang out at our ~TMH~ Facebook Page .
 It’s like sitting in a front porch rocker with a glass of cold iced tea.
 There are lots of good folks sharing!
 And you can also follow along on Pinterest, Twitter or GooglePlus.

 If you’d like to receive an email when a new blog post goes live,